-- 1. Utilize a "shades-of-grey" approach to show all process and systems, other than those in an abnormal state. - 2.
+- 1. Utilize a "shades-of-grey" approach to show all process and systems, other than those in an abnormal state as shown in section 2.2. - 2.
 Design graphic displays around the tasks and goals of the operators, rather than the sensors and equipment that produce the data. - 3.
 Organize information in a way that allows operators to make effective decisions.
 Group related information together, and make important information stand out. - 4.
 Keep users aware of the state of the system.
 Avoid providing too much information on any one display, but ensure that enough information is provided that operators are not blind to the facility operation. - 5.
-Illustrate equipment on graphic displays using a flat, 2-dimensional (2D) style.
+Illustrate equipment on graphic displays using a flat, 2-dimensional (2D) style to prevent visual distraction from the shades-of-grey style.
 Use of 3-dimensional (3D) style is only accepted for pushbuttons. - 6.
 Do not use gradients, drop shadows, or other similar graphics techniques to enhance the visual appearance of graphic displays. - 7.
 Use the minimum amount of detail to represent equipment.
 Excessive detail does not promote operator understanding, but rather acts as a visual distraction. - 8.
 Do not incorporate unnecessary animation that is distracting to operators.
 Examples of unnecessary animation include rotating equipment, flowing water, and flickering flames. - 9.
 Use colour to facilitate discrimination between important information and less-important information.
 Important information shall be shown in red, orange, yellow, and blue.
 Less important information is typically shown in a shade of grey.
 Further information is provided in Section 2.2. - 10.
 Use different shapes, in addition to different colours, to facilitate discrimination between important information such as alarm icons. - 11.
 Use different shades of grey to differentiate between running and stopped equipment, opened and closed valves, and energized/de-energized cables. - 12.
-Do not depict instruments on overview displays or process mimic displays.
+Do not depict instruments on Dashboard displays or process mimic displays.
 Only display the instrument reading, along with the units of measure. - 13.
 Use toggle buttons to allow operators to show and hide details that are useful, but clutter the display.
 For example, a toggle could be used to show and hide minor equipment identifiers, process control loops, and process interlocks on the graphic displays. - 14.
-Configure all operator setting/setpoint tags with an engineering zero scale and full scale to ensure operators do not input an out-of-range value. - 15.
-Minimize the amount of typing that is required by operators by providing selection lists, radio buttons, up/down arrows, or check boxes where possible. - 16.
-Ensure that sufficient space is provided between selectable display objects, and that the objects are appropriately sized, to ensure compatibility with touchscreen HMI clients.
+Configure all operator setting/setpoint tags with proper engineering scales to ensure operators do not input an out-of-range value. - 15.
+Minimize the amount of typing that is required by operators by providing selection lists, radio buttons, up/down arrows, or check boxes where possible.
+For setpoint, control output and any other analog value input fields up/down arrow buttons shall be provided to adjust the current value in increments of 5% of input field span.

+16. Ensure that sufficient space is provided between selectable display objects, and that the objects are appropriately sized, to ensure compatibility with touchscreen HMI clients.
+Screens are to be scalable and tested on all sized displays approved for use in the facility.